rune/rune/docs/docs/advanced/real-time-games.md

 # Real-Time Games

 Rune supports making many kinds of real-time multiplayer games.
 This page focuses on real-time multiplayer games involving an update loop running many times pr. second.
-However, you can also make really fun real-time multiplayer games like our [Collaborative Sudoku](https://github.com/rune/rune-games-sdk/blob/staging/examples/sudoku) without needing the more complex code described below.
-If you're new to Rune and game development, we suggest you start making a game without an update loop.
+However, you can also make really fun real-time multiplayer games without needing the more complex code described below.
+If you're new to Rune or game development, we suggest you start making a game without an update loop.
 See the [example games](../examples.mdx) for inspiration.

 We will use the example of [Paddle](https://github.com/rune/rune-games-sdk/blob/staging/examples/paddle) to explain how Rune makes it simple to make real-time multiplayer games.